 Oak Ridge Campground

 Oak Ridge Campground is a 100-site, wooded campground capable of accommodating tents, RVs, and trailers (no hookups).
-Reservations are required in B and C loops from April 20-October 31.
+Reservations are required in B and C loops from late April - October 31.
 Reservations can be made on Recreation.gov.
 All reservations must be made atleast 24 hours in advance.
 The fee per campsite is $20.00 ($10 for Interagency Senior/Access pass holders).

 RV Length Limits

 Prince William Forest Park is a federal recreation area.
-A $5 per vehicle entrance pass is required to gain admittance into the park.
+A park entrance fee or pass is required to gain admittance into the park.
 This entrance fee is valid for seven consecutive days.
 A Prince William Forest Park annual pass is also available at a cost of $30.
 This pass may be purchased at the visitor center.
-If either of those locations are closed, feel free to include your entrance fee in your campground envelope.
+If the visitor center is closed, feel free to include your entrance fee in your campground envelope.
 We also have an "After Hours" fee drop slot at the visitor center to pay your entrance fee.
 Entrance fees help fund park projects and upkeep of park resources.

 Rules & Regulations (For the benefit of all)